alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 {:toc}

 # Scatter plot
-An example of scatter plot with code is:
+An example of Scatter plot with code is:
 ```ruby
 @x1 = [1, 2, 3, 4, 5]
 @y1 = [11, 2, 33, 4, 65]